What Is Copal?

 What Are Copal Healing Properties?

-Medical complaints included upper respiratory tract infections and also skin conditions ranging from scabies, fungal mycoses, dermatitis and impetigo.
+Medical coiplaints included upper respiratory tract infections and also skin conditions ranging from scabies, fungal mycoses, dermatitis and impetigo.
 Education on hygiene was usually the order of the day even although the great expectation was for a magical injection of steroid and penicillin.
 Sadly, I found that my Western medicine knowledge was not appreciated and the next port of call was the bush doctor.
 The Kekchi view of Western medicine can be encapsulated in the words of a Mayan woman to me: “I come to you for fresh cold…but for real medicine I go to bush doctor.”
 She went on to explain that only a bush doctor could cure the serious illnesses such as snakebites, “dirty blood” and “fright.”

 Uses – mainly for cleansing in ceremonies.

+Also as an oil – see more here (CLICK).
 Copal is easily sourced – it can be used to great effect

 The original Belizean container can be substituted by anything that will be safe when moving it about.